 - “Since my wife died, I just open a can of soup for dinner.”

 - “Doing the laundry wears me out a lot more than it used to.”

-- “I don’t feel very comfortable driving to the store anymore.”
+- “I don’t feel very comfortable driving to the grocery store anymore.”

-While family members and friends may be poised to lend a hand, assisting with a few simple tasks takes time and can quickly grow into providing hours and hours of help each week.
-Fortunately, in-home care can extend a senior’s independence, improve their safety and help them age in place.
+While family members and friends may be poised to lend a hand, assisting with even a few simple tasks takes time and effort.
+For many family caregivers, this initial offer quickly grows into providing hours of help each week as a loved one’s needs increase.
+Fortunately, there are many different services for the elderly that can minimize caregiver burden, extend a senior’s independence, improve their safety and help them successfully age in place.